mahavedalla/mahavedalla/docs/questions/buddha/did-the-buddha-have-a-son.md

-# Did the Buddha have a son?
+Question: Did the Buddha have a son?
 Category: Buddha
 Sutta References: -
 Date Entered: April 2, 2025